 The PPT Apprenticeship Program curriculum is a combination of classroom and on-the-job training.
 Apprentices will receive over 300 classroom hours and 4,000 on-the-job training hours over the two-year program.
 Classes are taught by the American Injection Molding Institute and Clarion University.

 Apprentices can earn PA-State registered, industry-specific certifications and are eligible to earn credits towards an associates degree of Applied Science in Industrial Technology at Clarion University.

 The PPT Apprenticeship Program is a collaborative effort between AIM, Clarion University, and the Keystone Community Education Council.
 The curriculum was developed based on input from twelve plastic companies from the northwestern Pennsylvania region.

-The next cohort will begin in 2020.
-To receive updates and be put on a wait list for the next course, contact Lance Hummer at the Keystone Community Education Council at 814-677-4427.
+To receive program updates or be put on a wait list for the next cohort, contact Lance Hummer at the Keystone Community Education Council at 814-677-4427.

 What does the program cover?